Ivans-11/Minecraftify/README.md

 ## File Description
 - `gui.py`: The graphical user interface of the tool.
 - `tran.py`: The core code for implementing the 3D model conversion logic.
+- `mcify.py`: The command line tool for model conversion.